SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie moved her first mixing bowl, placing a second one in it's place.
 She measured out one cup of sugar, placing it in the empty bowl.

-Pinkie grabbed the small bowl Rainbow had used, then unwrapping a whole stick of butter, put half a cup into the bowl.
+Pinkie grabbed the small bowl Rainbow had used, then unwrapping a whole stick of butter, putting it into the bowl.
 Pinkie placed the bowl in the microwave and turned it on.

 While she waited she checked on Rainbow.